ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## Configuration

-By default, enabling the {@link module:html-support/generalhtmlsupport~GeneralHtmlSupport} plugin does not enable support for any element.
+By default, enabling the {@link module:html-support/generalhtmlsupport~GeneralHtmlSupport} plugin does not enable support for any given element.
 The elements the user wants to be supported, need to be configured via the {@link module:core/editor/editorconfig~EditorConfig#htmlSupport `config.htmlSupport`} option:

 ```js
 ClassicEditor.create( document.querySelector( '#editor' ), {